|The duikers are a highly specialized and easily recognizable

 indicate that this subfamily may have been present 12 million years ago).

-Although duikers have a virtual monopoly on frugivory in African rainforests, several species of duikers have been recorded eating meat.
+Duikers have a virtual monopoly on frugivory in African rainforests, but even so, several species of duikers have been recorded eating meat.
 Their brains are large and complex; since duikers are reliant on fallen fruits, most species are aware of canopy activity, and will often follow primates in order to eat dropped leftovers.

 (From Hernandez-Fernandex and Vrba, 2005)